Use icon to open menu.

 House Bill 306 (HB 306) has been introduced for the 2025 session.
 If enacted, it would create a system allowing the state to pay vendors in gold or silver, further weakening the Federal Reserve’s control over currency in the United States.

-On February 13, the Utah House unanimously passed HB 306, sending it to the Senate for consideration.
+On March 7, the Legislature passed HB 306, sending it to the governor for his consideration.

 HB 306 is an important step toward enforcing the Constitution’s monetary provisions.
 Article I, Section 10, of the U.S. Constitution plainly states that “No State shall … make any Thing but gold and silver Coin a Tender in Payment of Debts.”
 It’s long overdue that states begin to enforce this provision once again.